tillgrallert/p3a6afa20/catch-me-if-you-can.md

 ## analysis of metadata: network of authors

 Sketching a network of periodicals and the references between them is only one part in the endeavour to layout the ideosphere of the late Ottoman Eastern Mediterranean.
 Another is the network of authors who published in these periodicals and the geographic distribution of places mentioned in bylines. {>>Other layers of this ideosphere not covered in this short overview but worth exploring are the network of works reviewed and mentioned in our corpus.
 What was read and written about in Damascus and Baghdad?<<} Knowing the importance of certain authors for an individual periodical is the basis for mapping the {>>social<<} network of authors across the late Ottoman ideosphere.{>>these findings would need to be contextualised by traditional intellectual history<<} The aim would be to map such a network for the hundreds of journals and newspapers published between Alexandria and Aleppo, Jaffa and Basra.
-Nevertheless, this method already provides valuable insights using our small corpus of bibliographic metadata:
+Nevertheless, this method already provides valuable insights using our small corpus of bibliographic metadata.

 ![Figure: Network of authors with bylines in *al-Ḥaqāʾiq*, *al-Ḥasnāʾ*, *Lughat al-ʿArab* and *al-Muqtabas*](assets/plots/network_oape-p3a6afa20_authors_unimodal_ar.png)